Trustees

 Senior Fellow

-Norm is president emeritus of The Ford Family Foundation (Roseburg, Oregon), which he joined in 1997 as its first CEO; and he is a senior fellow at the Trust.
-His careers include 13 years as an executive with AT&T (Law and Government Affairs) in Portland, Denver, and San Francisco; 11 years of law practice in Portland and Washington, D.C.; and three terms as a member of the Oregon House of Representatives.
-He is a member of the Oregon and Colorado Bar.
-Norm is a fourth generation Oregonian and a graduate of Northwestern University in Illinois and Willamette University College of Law in Salem.
-He is the past chair of the Oregon Arts Commission and the Oregon Cultural Trust, and is currently a charter member of the board of the Oregon State Capitol Foundation (past chair) and the Vice Chair of the San Juan Island Community Foundation.
-Norm and his wife, Kathy, reside in Roseburg, Oregon, and have one son, Spencer.
-The Smiths enjoy fall boating in the San Juan and Canadian Gulf Islands, winter respite in Rancho Mirage, California, car touring and world cruising together.
+As a senior fellow at the Murdock Trust, Norm Smith offers insight into the Trust’s work based on his experience in philanthropy.
+Norm is president emeritus of The Ford Family Foundation in Roseburg, Oregon, which he joined in 1997 as its first CEO.
+His career includes 13 years as an executive with AT&T (Law and Government Affairs) in Portland, Denver, and San Francisco; 11 years of law practice in Portland and Washington, D.C.; and three terms as a member of the Oregon House of Representatives.
+He is a retired member of the Oregon and Colorado Bar, a graduate of Northwestern University in Illinois and Willamette University College of Law in Salem, past chair of the Oregon Arts Commission and the Oregon Cultural Trust, and current charter member of the board of the Oregon State Capitol Foundation (past chair) and the vice chair of the San Juan Island Community Foundation in Washington.

 Kent Thornburg